rhboot/shim-review/README.md

 well known in the Linux community.)

 -------------------------------------------------------------------------------
-### Please create your shim binaries starting with the 15.4 shim release tar file: https://github.com/rhboot/shim/releases/download/15.4/shim-15.4.tar.bz2
+### Were these binaries created from the 15.4 shim release tar?
-### This matches https://github.com/rhboot/shim/releases/tag/15.4 and contains the appropriate gnu-efi source.
+Please create your shim binaries starting with the 15.4 shim release tar file: https://github.com/rhboot/shim/releases/download/15.4/shim-15.4.tar.bz2

-### Please confirm this as the origin your shim.
+This matches https://github.com/rhboot/shim/releases/tag/15.4 and contains the appropriate gnu-efi source.

 -------------------------------------------------------------------------------
-[Please confirm]
+[your text here]

 -------------------------------------------------------------------------------
 ### URL for a repo that contains the exact code which was built to get this binary: